Why A Man’s Undercarriage May Smell

 Here's the key: you need to make sure you're as pH balanced before you even step out to start your day.
 The Crop Cleanser is a made-for-man body wash that's got your balls at the top of mind.
 Soothing sea salt and aloe make it great for any part of the body, but your nether region will particularly appreciate the pH balance formulated directly into each bottle.

 4. Preserve Your Precious Parts

 Get ready to meet your new best friend.
-The Crop Preserver is a specially formulated, all-in-one deodorant and moisturizer, specifically designed to prevent bacteria and moisture from coming together to make men's crotches smell.
+The Crop Preserver is a specially formulated, all-in-one deodorant and moisturizer, specifically designed to reduce bacteria and moisture from coming together to make men's crotches smell.
 The Crop Preserver offers a skin protection barrier and an advanced, quick-absorbing talcum-like formula that gets you through the day without worrying about what's going on down there.
 Formulated with anti-chafing ingredients, it keeps you dry and balanced all day.

 This cult favorite will keep your undercarriage healthy when you apply it after showering in the morning, and later on in the day, depending on how good your “goods” feel down there.

 5. Revive Your Crops

 Before you step out, spritz on a little Crop Reviver.
 This antifungal toner keeps sensitive skin happy, reducing inflammation while improving pH levels that could otherwise lead to stinky circumstances.
 It refreshes and keeps odors and bacteria away, just spray away, twice a day!